gx-health/TAGET/README.md

 `python script.py input.config`

-This step needs to use exon.gtf file,this can be unzipped by using unzip exon.gtf.zip
+This step needs to use exon.gtf file,which can be unzipped by using unzip exon.gtf.zip
 ### Usage of TransAnnotMerge

 `python TranAnnotMerge -c MergeConfig -o outputdir -m [TPM/FLC/None]`